What is Centralised Finance (CeFi)?

 You’ll also receive your funds quickly, with processing times as short as an hour.

 You won’t have to worry about incurring transaction costs and transferring your digital assets to a staking platform.
-With Cabital, you can put your newly purchased cryptocurrency straight to work, earning yield of up to 12% APY on USDT.
+With Cabital, you can put your newly purchased cryptocurrency straight to work, earning high yield on your USDT.

 All information is accurate at the time of writing (13 Jan 2022)